RobWar-code/swatter/README.md

 2) Download the image to edit in GIMP.

-3) Cut the individual ornaments out of DALL-E's original and paste into a file.
+3) Cut the individual graphic out of DALL-E's original and paste into a file.

 4) Trim the image to content and scale as required.